JochimM/Delfi-PQ_FDIR/README.md

 ### Reboot message
 At booting, the Arduino sends out a message to the PC: "Arduino Reset".
 This can be used to keep track of the amount of times the Arduino has rebooted.
 ### Visual check
-The on-board LED will be set to blink at set intervals to enable visual inspection of the correct functioning of the software.
+The on-board LED is set to blink at set intervals to enable visual inspection of the correct functioning of the software.

 Note: The time intervals are to be determined.
-The on-board watchdog timer on the Arduino board can be set to no more than 8000 ms, so the intervals mentioned above will have to be at least shorter than 8000 ms.
+The on-board watchdog timer on the Arduino board can be set to no more than 8000 ms, so the intervals mentioned above are at least shorter than 8000 ms.

 ## Running of the code
 Below it can be found how the project can be build and used.